 Daniel Gabriel Fahrenheit (1686-1736) was a German physicist who is credited with the invention of the alcohol thermometer in 1709 and the mercury thermometer in 1714.
 The Fahrenheit temperature scale was developed in 1724.
 Fahrenheit originally established a scale in which the temperature of an ice-water-salt mixture was set at 0 degrees.
 The temperature of an ice-water (no salt) mixture was set at 30 degrees and the temperature of the human body was set at 96 degrees.
 Using this scale, Fahrenheit measured the temperature of boiling water as 212°F on his scale.
 He later adjusted the freezing point of water from 30°F to 32°F, thus making the interval between the freezing and boiling points of water an even 180 degrees (and making body temperature the familiar 98.6°F).
 The Fahrenheit scale is still commonly used in the United States.

 Anders Celsius (1701-1744) was a Swedish astronomer credited with the invention of the centigrade scale in 1742.
 Celsius chose the melting point of ice and the boiling point of water as his two reference temperatures to provide for a simple and consistent method of thermometer calibration.
 Celsius divided the difference in temperature between the freezing and boiling points of water into 100 degrees (thus the name centi, meaning one hundred, and grade, meaning degrees).
-After Celsius's death, the centigrade scale was renamed the Celsius scale and the freezing point of water was set at 0°C and the boiling point of water at 100°C. The Celsius scale takes precedence over the Fahrenheit scale in scientific research because it is more compatible with the base ten format of the International System (SI) of metric measurement (see our The Metric System module).
+After Celsius's death, the centigrade scale was renamed the Celsius scale and the freezing point of water was set at 0°C and the boiling point of water at 100°C. The Celsius scale takes precedence over the Fahrenheit scale in scientific research because it is more compatible with the base ten format of the International System (SI) of metric measurement (see our module on The Metric System).
 In addition, the Celsius temperature scale is commonly used in most countries of the world other than the United States.

 Although it may seem confusing, each of the three temperature scales discussed allows us to measure heat energy in a slightly different way.
 A temperature measurement in any of the three scales can be easily converted to another scale using the simple formulas below.